-The advertising of medicinal products in the UK is controlled by a combination of legislation and codes of practice.
+The advertising of medicinal products in the UK continues to be controlled by a combination of legislation and codes of practice that derive from and implement the EU rules on pharmaceutical advertising and the European Federation of Pharmaceutical Industry Associations (EFPIA) Code of Practice.

 The main regulations are found in Part 14 of the Human Medicines Regulations 2012/1916 (the Regulations).
-The Medicines and Healthcare products Regulatory Agency (MHRA) supervises the advertising of medicinal products on behalf of the licensing The Regulations are supplemented by guidelines authority. published by the MHRA; mainly the Blue Guide - Advertising and Promotion of Medicines in the UK, September 2014 and general guidance published on the MHRA website.
+The Medicines and Healthcare products Regulatory Agency (MHRA) supervises the advertising of medicinal products on behalf of the licensing authority.
+The Regulations are supplemented by guidelines published by the MHRA; principally the Blue Guide -Advertising and Promotion of Medicines in the UK, September 2014 and general guidance published on the MHRA website.